numberscope/frontscope/CONTRIBUTING.md

 use in the Numberscope project, and the workflow for contributing to Numberscope.

-## If you prefer a written guide...
+## If you are experienced, follow these steps...

 (This assumes you're working on the numberscope/frontscope repository, but it applies to other repos as well.)